 Walk in the park

 Now that the weather is warmer, Prague gardens, which were closed for winter are starting open their gates.
 May is the perfect month to see flowering lilac trees, cherry trees or late magnolia trees which are pretty much everywhere in Prague.

 Most gardens and parks are free to enter, but there is one particular one I love and I’m always happy to pay the entrance.
-The Vrtba Gardens are hidden behind a wall houses, just a short walk from the Malostranske Namesti – Square and on the tram no 22 route.
+The Vrtba Gardens are hidden behind wall houses, just a short walk from the Malostranske Namesti – Square and on the tram no 22 route.

 Prague Spring – Classical Music Festival

-And if you want to experience classical music, without dressing up, you can take a picnic rug (and sandwiches!) to the Kampa Island, where you can watch the opening of the festival on the big screen.
+And if you want to experience classical music, without dressing up, you can take a picnic rug (and sandwiches!) to Kampa Island, where you can watch the opening of the festival on the big screen.
 Personally, I prefer the last option since I don’t have to wear my high heels and the entry is free!